String-induced vacuum decay and its gravitational wave signatures: Phenomenology

+In summary, PTA data prefers a symmetry-restoring phase transition occurring between BBN and recombination.
+Such a transition is not constrained by the CMB provided the latent heat is small.
+This is achieved when the two minima of the potential are nearly degenerate, so that the vacuum energy difference is small compared to the radiation energy density.
+Moreover, the string network carries only a negligible fraction $\sim G\mu_s$ of the total energy density, so its decay does not lead to observable entropy production or distort the CMB.
+Consequently, such a late transition can occur without conflicting with any cosmological bounds.

-This mechanism of alleviating the bounds on local cosmic strings is somewhat similar to other metastable cosmic string scenarios.
+This mechanism of alleviating the bounds on local cosmic strings is similar to other metastable cosmic string scenarios.
 For example, in the scenario proposed in \cite{Vilenkin:1982hm}, strings can attach to magnetic monopoles and decay via monopole–antimonopole annihilation, suppressing the GW background~\cite{Martin:1996ea,Martin:1996cp,Leblond:2009fq,Buchmuller:2019gfy}.

-A more comprehensive analysis of the GW signatures from both local and global string networks in the context of string-induced vacuum decay is left for future work.
 For completeness, we briefly comment on networks of global strings.
 In contrast to local strings, global strings radiate predominantly into scalar waves corresponding to the massless Goldstone bosons of the spontaneously broken $U(1)$ symmetry.
 The resulting GW background is suppressed in amplitude relative to the local case and exhibits a tilted spectrum that decreases with frequency during the radiation era, rather than remaining flat~\cite{Chang:2019mza}.
+A more comprehensive analysis of the GW signatures from both local and global string networks in the context of string-induced vacuum decay is left for future work.